Racecourse Ground: Disabled facilities

-Wrexham have 38 disabled places available at the front of the Mold Road Stand.
-There are 22 parking spaces in the Glyndwr University car park (next door) also two disabled toilets are available, plus low-counter refreshment kiosks, with steward assistance if required.
+Wrexham have 38 disabled places available at the front of the Macron Stand.
+There are 22 parking spaces in the Wrexham University car park (next door) as well as two disabled toilets, plus low-counter refreshment kiosks, with steward assistance if required.
 Admission is £12 for disabled supporters (£5 concessions) and helpers are admitted free of charge.

 The stadium has eight allocated spaces for those who are visually impaired; the commentary provided is also broadcast to the local hospital.

 In October 2013, the stadium hosted the United Kingdom's first 'autism friendly' football match.
-A group of around 50 attended the Racecourse to watch the Reds play against Woking.
+A group of around 50 attended the Racecourse to watch Wrexham play against Woking.

 In August 2015, a new viewing platform was opened by Lord Faulkner of Worcester, using funding from the Premier League's Football Stadia Improvement Fund.
-Located at the rear of the Mold Road Stand, this further increased the number of places available to disabled fans, as well as providing protection from the elements.
+Located at the rear of the Macron Stand, this further increased the number of places available to disabled fans, as well as providing protection from the elements.
 It has space for six users and carers.

 After the platform was opened, Baroness Tanni Grey-Thompson praised the club in the House of Lords, saying "This is a club, my Lords, that genuinely cares about its spectators.
 My Lords, the big clubs are hiding."

+In January 2018, Wrexham Football Club hired Kerry Evans, its first disability liaison officer.
 At the beginning of the 2018–19 season it was announced that the Racecourse is now autism friendly, for every home game each season, with allocated seating in a quieter area of the stadium (if required) and the club also providing ear defenders and a quiet hub to use if required and a dedicated steward who is on hand to help.

-The club became the first in Wales to win an autism-friendly award in 2018, which was awarded by the National Autistic Society.
+The club became the first in Wales to win an autism-friendly award in 2018, awarded by the National Autistic Society.

-In January 2018, Wrexham Football Club hired Kerry Evans, its first disability liaison officer.

 In November 2018, the DSA started the Audio Descriptive Commentary service, where blind or visually impaired supporters can listen to the game, live in the stadium.
 There are 10 handsets available, on a first come first served basis.